 Marble is smooth and nonporous, which are both good qualities for a finished surface but poor ones for a tile substrate.
 Add a layer of soot to the natural smoothness of marble, and you'll be hard-pressed to find a mastic that will stick permanently.
 The mastic may adhere while it's wet, but it will have a more difficult time doing so when it solidifies.

 The situation calls for a three-part strategy:

 - Clean the marble – Wash the marble with a solution of 1 cup trisodium phosphate (TSP) per gallon of water.
 Wear gloves and a mask because this is a caustic detergent that won't only remove soot, grease and etch the marble, but it will also give you skin burns.

 - Use the right adhesive – Check the manufacturer's recommendations on a mastic or thinset product before you buy it.
 If it's recommended for tiling over a marble floor or other smooth surfaces, such as vinyl or terrazzo, it will probably work on your fireplace.
-An epoxy-based thinset is better than a cementitious one.
+Some polymer-modified thinset mortars are suitable for this application.

 Playing it Really Safe

 If you follow the three-part strategy above, your tiles will probably stay put, but if "probably" isn't good enough, consider installing a cement backer board on top of the marble.
 This should be secured with mastic as well as with screws driven into predrilled holes in the marble.
 If you do this, you can install the tiles just as you would on any other vertical surface.

 The problem with this approach is that the backer board underlayment adds an extra 1/4 to 1/2 inch to the tile installation.
 This could bring the tile surface out beyond any molding on the corners or the mantel, and you may have to compensate by changing the molding.